-8.8.17.9 Dismissal of a formal complaint (Mandatory and Discretionary)
+Dismissal of a formal complaint (Mandatory and Discretionary)

 These dismissal requirements are mandated by the 2020 Title IX Regulations, 34 CFR Part 106.45.
 Such a dismissal does not preclude action under another provision of the University's code of conduct or other policies, including the University's Sexual and Gender-Based Misconduct Policy (provided the complaint will not be considered "under Title IX" and the General Sexual Misconduct Procedures will be applied).

 The University must dismiss a formal complaint under Title IX or any allegations therein if, at any time during the investigation or hearing, it is determined that:

-- 1) The conduct alleged in the formal complaint would not constitute sexual harassment as defined in the Prohibited Conduct under the Title IX Grievance Process section of this policy; and/or - 2) The conduct did not occur in an educational program or activity controlled by the University (including buildings or property controlled by recognized student organizations), and/or the University does not have control of the respondent; and/or - 3) The conduct did not occur against a person in the United States; and/or - 4) At the time of filing a formal complaint, a complainant is not participating in or attempting to participate in the education program or activity of the University.
+- 1. The conduct alleged in the formal complaint would not constitute sexual harassment as defined in the Prohibited Conduct under the Title IX Grievance Process section of this policy; and/or - The conduct did not occur in an educational program or activity controlled by the University (including buildings or property controlled by recognized student organizations), and/or the University does not have control of the respondent; and/or - 3.
+The conduct did not occur against a person in the United States; and/or - 4.
+At the time of filing a formal complaint, a complainant is not participating in or attempting to participate in the education program or activity of the University, and it would not be unreasonable in light of the known circumstances to allow the dismissal, and it would not be unreasonable in light of the known circumstances to allow the dismissal.